asgray/asgray.github.io/_projects/DevRoast.md

 <!--more-->

 The Devroast app is currently under construction by a few junior developers from the Puget Sound Programming Python _([PuPPy](https://www.pspython.com/app/))_ group.
 A senior developer has kindly provided guidance, advice, and code reviews.
-The app is uses Docker-Compose to manage a backend api built with Django, a user interface built with React, and a database using PostgreSQL.
+The app uses Docker-Compose to manage a backend api built with Django, a user interface built with React, and a database using PostgreSQL.

 So far we have completed the docker-compose setup with a persistent database mount and static asset collection.
 The app itself extends the stock Django User model and the frontend is set up to allow users to register and log in.
 The CRUD operations for the Project models are supplied by the Django Rest Framework, and are under construction on the front end.